Updated 2023

 I must mention a fourth, but I don’t recommend the tasting method as it is not accurate!

-The most precise and best value, in my opinion, is the refractometer, making it my #1 choice.
-For under $30, you can measure your aquarium’s salinity for a lifetime.
+The most precise and best value, in my opinion is the standard hand held refractometer.
+For under $40, you can measure your aquarium’s salinity for a lifetime.
 It rarely requires calibration, and with proper cleaning, it can last for years.

 While this option may be a bit pricey, it is undoubtedly one of the most accurate choices available.
 All you need to do is calibrate it with a bottle of distilled water, and then simply use a pipette to add water into the tester, providing you with an immediate reading.